jw2249a/2017-bayes-audit/2017-code/README.md

 ### Reported Vote file (CVRs)

-A **reported vote file** is a CSV format file containing a number of rows, where each row represents a voter's choices for a particular contest.
-These are the **cast vote records** of the election.
+A **reported vote file** is a CSV format file containing a number of rows, where (for a CVR collection) each row represents a voter's choices for a particular contest.
+These are the **cast vote records** (CVRs) of the election.

 The format is capable of representing votes in more complex voting schemes, like approval or instant runoff (IRV).